Preventing Data Loss on NAS Thecus N2310 and Recovering Deleted Files: Expert Advice

 By implementing redundant network connections or link aggregation protocols, the NAS device can maintain a reliable and high-performance network connection, reducing the likelihood of data loss due to network failures or disruptions.

-Although NAS N2310 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N2310 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view